Rendering with Blender

 What CPU should I choose for Blender?

 As explained above, a system that will be used for a mixture of content creation and rendering needs to strike a good balance between CPU and GPU(s).
 Like most DCC applications Blender performs best on a CPU with a high frequency and around eight cores, although more cores can be beneficial in some processes.
-We recommend starting with an AMD Ryzen 7 or Intel Core i7, upgrading to Ryzen 9 or Core i9 if budget allows.
+We recommend starting with an AMD Ryzen 7 or Intel Core Ultra 7, upgrading to Ryzen 9 or Core Ultra 9 if budget allows.
 If you’re also going to doing heavy renders then an AMD Threadripper PRO or Intel Xeon W CPU is a good choice as these have more PCIe lanes, enabling the system to support up to four GPUs.
 For a dedicated render server we recommend AMD EPYC or Intel Xeon CPUs as these support up to eight GPUs and are enterprise-grade for greater reliability.

 What GPU do I need for Blender?